derienward/derienward/README.md

 Hello fellow thinkers,

 I'm Derien.
 I'm new to writing code, but not new to analytical problem solving.
-I've been problem solving in areas such as philosphy, math, and psychology for most of my formal educational history.
+I've been problem solving in areas such as philosophy, math, and psychology for most of my formal educational history.

 Currently, I'm teaching myself all the math I can.
 From algebra to physics with the long term goal of becoming an engineer.